MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplaycapabilities_canreadcharacteratcursor.md

 # Windows.Devices.PointOfService.LineDisplayCapabilities.CanReadCharacterAtCursor

 ## -description
-Indicates whether the line display supports reading characters at the current cursor position.
+Gets whether the line display supports reading characters at the current cursor position.

 ## -property-value
 True if the line display supports reading characters at the cursor; otherwise false.